GaiusSensei/TOR.js/README.md

 ### F.A.Q.

-1. It's throwing an `Origin http://fiddle.jshell.net is not allowed by Access-Control-Allow-Origin.` error.
+*Q*: It's throwing an `Origin http://fiddle.jshell.net is not allowed by Access-Control-Allow-Origin.` error.
-* As per the [Issue#1](https://github.com/krasnoukhov/theoldreader-api/issues/1), The Old Reader API does not support cross domain requests.
+*A*: As per the [Issue#1](https://github.com/krasnoukhov/theoldreader-api/issues/1), The Old Reader API does not support cross domain requests.
 In order to use this library, you must ask Sir Krasnoukhov (https://github.com/krasnoukhov/theoldreader-api) to whitelist your domain.

-2. Something's wrong/There's a bug/Can you add a feature?
+*Q*: Something's wrong/There's a bug/Can you add a feature?
-* File an issue at https://github.com/GaiusSensei/TOR.js :)
+*A*: File an issue at https://github.com/GaiusSensei/TOR.js :)